Last day of I'm A Scientist and it has gone so quickly!

 University of Bath

-Favourite thing to do in science Liquid nitrogen
+Favourite thing to do in my job Liquid nitrogen

 Working at the middle point between biology and chemistry to find some new ways to kill bacteria.